 On October 4, 2018, Canada announced "Next Steps on Future Arctic Oil and Gas Development," committing Canada to suspend the terms of existing licences in the Arctic offshore to preserve existing rights for the duration of the moratorium on new oil and gas rights issuance in the Arctic offshore.
 Subsequently, on July 30, 2019, the Governor in Council issued an Order Prohibiting Certain Activities in Arctic Offshore Waters.
 The Order prohibited any person, including an interest owner of a licence, to commence or continue any work or activity authorized under the Canada Oil and Gas Operations Act on the frontier lands that are situated in Canadian Arctic offshore waters and in respect of which the Minister of Northern Affairs has administrative responsibility for natural resources.
-The Order was set to expire December 31, 2021, but was renewed for one year to accommodate consideration of the moratorium.
+The Order continues to be renewed while the moratorium is in place.